 When we think of thermal energy storage, we typically think of things that are hot.
 However, all we really need for thermal energy storage is a temperature differential – regardless of whether it is hotter or colder than our baseline temperature.

 Keep this fact in mind for the engineering trivia question: “In a post-apocalyptic world, would you rather have a kg of room temperature water or a kg of ice?”.
 The answer: “Ice is preferred as we can generate energy from the temperature difference between it and the ambient air”.
-As proof, check out this Stirling engine running on the temperature differential between the ice and ambient air.

 Along the same lines, low temperature liquids can be used to accomplish cold energy storage (CES).
 Most commonly, liquid nitrogen and liquid air are used as the storage medium.